Battle of Bergen (1799): Battle

 Contrary to all reasonable expectations, the force under Sir Ralph Abercromby took no direct part in this action; consequently the allied troops engaged amounted to no more than between 15,000 and 18,000 men.
 The corps under Sir Ralph Abercromby began their march on the evening of 18 September, but his advance was delayed by the bad state of the roads, and he arrived at Hoorn many hours later than was expected.
 The objectives that would have been gained by this column would have had a material effect on the result of the whole expedition, and could only be attempted while the Duke of York possessed the superior force.

-The battle was commenced by Russian forces, which had by 8 am, September 19, obtained possession of Bergen.
+The battle was commenced by Russian forces, which had by 8 am, September 19, obtained possession of Bergen despite strong French opposition.
 In vain did they expect support from their British allies, which had not even lined up for the battle, because the British and Russian commanders had neglected to synchronize their clocks.
 As a result, Russian forces were rapidly encircled by the French, Hermann was made prisoner and his second-in-command Jerepsoff killed, while their troops were forced back through Bergen to Schoorl, which they also had to abandon.
 General I. Essen took over command of the Russians.
 The French stated the outcome could have been against them if the British had intervened in time.
 The Duke of York would write to Emperor Paul I after the battle of Castricum, pointing to the Russian "excessive" rapidity:I cannot praise enough the exploits of the Russian troops, although their ardor unexpectedly drew them into a pitched battle against forces far superior, and therefore could not be supported in time.

 This village (Schoorl) was retaken by Major-General Manners' Brigade, which was then reinforced by two battalions of Russians, by Major-General D'Oyley's Brigade of Guards, and by the 35th Regiment, under Prince William.
 The action was renewed by these troops, who in their turn repulsed the opponent; but a lack of ammunition and the exhausted state of the corps engaged in that part of the field obliged them to retire on Petten and the Zijpe Canal.

 The column under Lieutenant-General Dundas attacked the village of Warmenhuizen at dawn, where the opponent, with a large force of artillery, was strongly positioned.
 Three battalions of Russians, under Major-General Sedmoratsky, moving from Krabbendam, bravely stormed the left of the village, with the 1st Regiment of Guards entering it on the right at the same time.
 The Grenadier battalion of Guards, the 3rd Regiment of Guards and the 2nd battalion 5th Regiment which had been previously detached to march upon Schoorldam to keep up the communication with Sir James Pulteney, were joined by the remainder of the column, which, after taking Warmenhuizen, had been reinforced by the 1st battalion 5th Regiment, and the whole moved forward and seized the village.
 They held it under artillery fire until the conclusion of the action.